openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 Not only have we fixed the customer issue where the operator seemed to "lock-up" at 3500, functions, but with the knowledge gained by writing actuated, we were able to test 15000 functions in a cost efficient manner using bare-metal hosts on Equinix Metal.

 How are you testing your Kubernetes software at massive scale?
-Do you just run up a 2-3k USD / mo bill and hope that your higher-ups mind?
-If you think you'd benefit from the slicer tool I built as part of this support case, please feel free to reach out to me directly.
+Do you just run up a 2-3k USD / mo bill and hope that your boss won't mind?
+Maybe you are the boss, wouldn't it be nice to have a long term large test environment always on hand?
+If you think you'd benefit from the "slicer" tool I built as part of this support case, please feel free to reach out to me directly.

 Example slicer config for 3x servers and 10x workers on a machine with 128GB of RAM and 64 threads.